octo/retry/README.md

 operations is a common strategy to deal with temporary failures in distributed systems, for example when using Remote Procedure Calls (RPCs).

+### context package

-Support for the `context` is the main feature setting this `retry` package apart.
+Support for the `context` package is one of the main features setting this `retry` package apart.
 Contexts are Go's idiomatic way to make a call with a deadline and to cancel ongoing calls early.
 Refer to [Go Concurrency Patterns:
 Context](https://blog.golang.org/context) for more information on contexts.